Martone: Festivity in honor of Saint George

-From 1861
+Post-Bourbon (1861-)

-Calabria was in a state of neglect because after the annexation of the Kingdom of Sardinia, the few existing industries were all transferred to the north.
-It was lacking in roads, aqueducts and a sewer network and taxes were very high.
-Hard times had not ended for Martone because two more earthquakes were to take place in 1905 and 1908, destroying the majority of the township including the church of the Assumption which was rebuilt on the same site in 1932.
+Calabria was neglected because, after the annexation of the Kingdom of Sardinia, the few existing industries were all transferred to the north.
+Calabria was lacking in roads, aqueducts, and a sewer network, and taxes were very high.
+Martone was also hit by two more earthquakes that took place in 1905 and 1908, destroying the majority of the township, including the church of the Assumption, which was rebuilt on the same site in 1932.
 The same year, a revolt by the people against the government took place due to high taxation.
-During this insurrection, many casualties were recorded and a number of citizens were unjustly arrested and prosecuted.
+During this insurrection, many casualties were recorded, and a number of citizens were unjustly arrested and prosecuted.

-Geological and archaeological remains
+Geological and archaeological remains (1950-)

-In the late 20th century the territory of Martone revealed a number of geological and archaeological findings.
-In 1954, during excavation for roads connecting to Croceferrata, an ancient necropolis was brought to light in the area called La Vigna.
-It has not yet been sufficiently studied, but featured a titulus with an uncertain style of writing and interpretation.
-At the same site, several skeletons were also found, one of about 1.9 m in height, laying at random in tombs which were rudimentarily covered with large terracotta tiles, very much like the ones uncovered at the excavations in Locri.
+In the late 20th century, the territory of Martone revealed a number of geological and archaeological findings.
+In 1954, during excavation for roads connecting to Croce Ferrata, an ancient necropolis was brought to light in the area called La Vigna.
+It has not yet been sufficiently studied, but it featured a titulus with an uncertain style of writing and interpretation.
+At the same site, several skeletons were also found, one of about 1.9 m in height, lying at random in tombs that were rudimentarily covered with large terracotta tiles, very much like the ones uncovered at the excavations in Locri.

 In the suburbia area of San Nicola on 5 and 6 April 1973, during road construction, a necropolis emerged that can be dated to around the year 1000.
 Three items on small tablets of soft stone and redingote were discovered: three Greek-Byzantine epigraphs, which have become part of the corpus of Byzantine inscriptions from South Italy and Sicily.
 The three inscriptions have not yet been interpreted, although it is agreed that their significance is entirely of a religious nature (considering the signs and the site where they were found.